GoogleChrome/developer.chrome.com/site/en/docs/webstore/images/index.md

 - Square corners, no padding (full bleed)
 - 1280x800 or 640x400 pixels

+{% Aside 'note' %}

-<div class="aside aside--note"><b>Note</b>: 1280x800 screenshots are preferrable, as larger screenshots look better on high-resolution displays.
+**Note:** 1280x800 screenshots are preferrable, as larger screenshots look better on high-resolution displays.
 Currently, all screenshots are downscaled to 640x400 pixels.
-If your screenshots do not look good when downscaled (for example, they have a lot of text) or if 1280x800 is too big for your extension (for example, screenshots for a low-resolution game), you can upload 640x400 screenshots.</div>
+If your screenshots do not look good when downscaled (for example, they have a lot of text) or if 1280x800 is too big for your extension (for example, screenshots for a low-resolution game), you can upload 640x400 screenshots.

+{% endAside %}

 As an example, here are two screenshot images for an extension: